Skip to main content

 What are common reasons I-821D gets rejected?

-Common reasons I-821D is rejected include missing or incorrect signatures, using an outdated form edition, incomplete required fields, incorrect fee payment, missing required supporting documents, and photographs that do not meet official specifications.
-Carefully review the instructions and checklist before submitting.
+Form I-821D may be rejected for several reasons: missing or incorrect signatures, using an outdated form version, leaving required fields incomplete, incorrect fee payment, absence of necessary supporting documents, or photographs that fail to meet official specifications.
+To avoid these issues, thoroughly review the instructions and checklist before submission.

 What does I-821D do and who needs it?